Bard, Aosta Valley

-Bard (/fr/; Valdôtain: Bar /frp/; Issime Board) is a town and comune in the Aosta Valley region of northwestern Italy.
-It is part of the Unité des communes valdôtaines du Mont-Rose and has a population of 134.
+Bard (/fr/; Valdôtain: Bar /frp/; Issime Board) is a village and comune (municipality) in the Aosta Valley region of northwestern Italy.
+It is part of the Unité des communes valdôtaines du Mont-Rose and has a population of 99.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Fort Bard (Forte di Bard; Fort de Bard) is a fortified complex built in the 19th century by the House of Savoy on a rocky prominence above the town.
 After many years of neglect, it has been completely restored.
 In 2006 it reopened to tourists as the home for the Museum of the Alps.
 The fort also has art exhibitions.
 In the summer, the main courtyard is used to host musical and theatrical performances.

 History

 Bard lies within a steep-sided gorge within the Aosta Valley.

-Bard lies at the centre of a deep, narrow gorge at the head of the Aosta valley.
+Bard lies at the centre of a deep, narrow gorge at the head of the Aosta Valley.
 This strategic point has been inhabited since the Neolithic period as archaeologists have found several large engraved stones around the area.
 It later became a major route between Celtic Gaul and the Roman world of the Italian peninsula.